So, I'm in Texas, trying to occupy my time with anything at all and it occurs to me that hell, I can write an Oscar wrap-up.

 taken the statue home and Sarsgaard should have at least been nominated,

-but I rarely get what I wish for when it comes to the Academy Awards.
+but I rarely get what I wish for when it comes to Award season.

 The broadcast had other highlights other than the awards themselves.
 In